ngbp/ngbp/README.md

 These are:

 - Properly orchestrated modules to encourage drag-and-drop component re-use.
-- Tests exist alongside the component they are testing, no separate `test` directory required.
-The build process should be sophisticated enough to handle this.
+- Tests exist alongside the component they are testing with no separate `test` directory required; the build process should be sophisticated enough to handle this.
 - Speaking of which, the build system should work automagically, without involvement from the developer.
 It should do what needs to be done, while staying out of the way.
 Components should end up tested, linted, compiled, and minified, ready for use in a production environment.
-- Integration with popular tools (Bower only for now, hopefully others in the future).
+- Integration with popular tools like Bower, Karma, and LESS.
 - *Encourages* test-driven development.
 It's the only way to code.
 - A directory structure that is cogent, meaningful to new team members, and supporting of the above points.